mrcrnkovich/jinja-templates/README.md

 `--template: define a template to be used, do not look in the config.yml file`

 ### Default Templates
-There are three default templates included with the package:
+There are two default templates included with the package:
     1. Three panes (Top , bottom_left, bottm_right)
     2. Three panes (Left, top_right, bottom_right)